-In functional medicine, we focus on supporting whole body health.
-When systems within the body go awry, the risk for cancer can be increased.
-Two different people with the same kind of cancer can have developed that cancer for completely different reasons based on their own personal history and risk factors.
-However, there are certain things that everyone can do to help prevent cancer and minimize the risk of ever developing it.
+Functional medicine is focused on supporting the health of the whole body.
+When systems in the body go awry, the risk for cancer can increase.
+Two people with the same kind of cancer can develop it for completely different reasons based on their own personal history and risk factors.
+There are certain steps that everyone can take to minimize the risk of cancer.

-Many risk factors have been identified for the development of cancer, including: genetics, smoking, poor diet, lack of exercise, toxin exposures, stress, and lack of sleep.
+Some common risk factors include: genetics, smoking, poor diet, lack of exercise, toxin exposures, stress, and lack of sleep.
 Even though one may be at an increased risk of developing cancer due to genetics, it certainly does not have to be a definite diagnosis.
 The things that we do in our daily life impact the expression of our genes, referred to as epigenetics.
 Just because someone carries a gene, does not mean that gene will necessarily be expressed.
 We can incorporate lifestyle changes to help minimize the likelihood of developing cancer.
 This also applies to other health conditions, but for today we will focus on cancer.

 So, how can you reduce your likelihood of developing cancer?

-- Exercise!
-Try to exercise on at least 4 days of the week for at least 30 minutes each time.
-This improves the overall health of cells, and reduces inflammation.
+3. Exercise!
+Try to exercise at least 4 days of the week for at least 30 minutes, which can be a high intensity workout, yoga, or a daily walk.
+This improves the overall health of cells and reduces inflammation.

-- Get adequate sleep.
-Aim for at least 7 hours each night.
+5. Get adequate sleep.
+Aim for at least 7 hours of uninterrupted sleep each night.
+Having a nightly bedtime routine can help support your sleep cycle.

 For more personalized recommendations on reducing your risk of cancer, see one of our functional medicine providers who can help assess and reduce your own personal risk factors.